grimme-lab/qc2-teaching/doc/recommendations.rst

 1. Work on the exercises in the given successive order.
 In the first exercises you will learn some basic routines and procedures which you will need again later but which will not be explained once more.

-2. Read the whole exercise before you start to working on it.
+2. Read the whole exercise before you start working on it.
 Often technical hints are given at the end.

 3. Programs can crash.
 So check your outputs as soon as possible to make sure your calculations actually did work.
    And sometimes preparing the input and running the program is much faster than finding the right number